Install Chrome Extension Chrome Extension

 Known Problems and Issues +

-A total of 12 weaknesses have been documented for the Mitsubishi Galant EA (1996–2004) — 6 engine-related and 6 vehicle-related.
+A total of 13 weaknesses have been documented for the Mitsubishi Galant EA (1996–2004) — 8 engine-related and 5 vehicle-related.
 One problem engine: 4G64 (2.4L GDI).
-Typical issues affect Gearbox, Rust, Cooling, Electronics.
+Typical issues affect Gearbox, Rust, Brakes, Suspension.
+Considered reliable: 4G63 (2.0L NA).

-Galant (4G64, 1999–2004) — Stay Away!: Severe intake tract carbon build-up, High-pressure pump leaking (MD 373962), Spark plugs oil-fouled and sooted up.
+Galant (4G64, 1999–2004) — Stay Away!: High-pressure pump leaking (MD 373962), Severe intake tract carbon build-up, Spark plugs oil-fouled and sooted up.
 Power: 144–150 PS.

 What to watch out for with the Mitsubishi Galant?
 See the detailed listing of all engine and vehicle weaknesses in the sections above.